 STEP 7: Serve hot with creamy porcini mushrooms, sprinkled with fresh parsley or a teaspoon of parmesan cheese.

-- Porcini mushrooms will taste best when prepared with cold-pressed organic olive oil.
+- The pasta will taste best when prepared with cold-pressed organic olive oil.

 - The taste of tagliatelle ai funghi is much more delicious when tagliatelle are homemade and prepared fresh.
 If buying dry pasta, prefer the one with high content of eggs.